ipfs/camp/CORE_AND_ELECTIVE_COURSES/ELECTIVE_COURSE_B/README.md

    2. The second one to navigate to the `ipfs-cluster-service` folder. i.e. `cd cluster-workshop/ipfs-cluster-service`.

 5. From the `ipfs-cluster-service` folder, run `./ipfs-cluster-service init`.
-   1. Cluster will now write a default configuration and generate a peer identity
+   1. Cluster will now write a default configuration and generate a peer identity in a new `~/.ipfs-cluster` folder in your user HOME folder.
+This is a hidden folder so it may not appear unless you do `ls -la`.
    2. Navigate to the `~/.ipfs-cluster` folder using your file browser or a new terminal.
 You should see an `identity.json` and a `service.json` file in this folder.